-2. Add the necessary import statements for annotation.
+2. Add import statements for the annotations.
 So you would need to add the following import statement at the beginning of the file:

 '''

-import checkers.interning.quals.Interned
+import checkers.interning.quals.Interned;

 '''

 3. Add annotations to the stub class.
 For example, you might annotate the String.intern() method as follows: